‘I have been an experienced land guard, don’t try me!’ – Prophet Azuka to Ajagurajah

 A young man identified as ‘Kofi Pages’, during a TikTok live by Prophet Azuka, engaged in a sustained banter where he accused the prophet of being a fraud and duping gullible Ghanaians in the name of Christianity.

-Incensed by his actions, Prophet Azuka in a subsequent viral video went to a river where he poured libation with a Schnapps and invoked curses on Pages on his entire family.
+Incensed by his actions, Prophet Azuka in a subsequent viral video went to a river where he poured libation with Schnapps and invoked curses on Pages and his entire family.

 The prophet’s actions have triggered attacks from a wide section of netizens including critics who have slammed all spiritualists in the country.